How to Apply

 • Place of work, with department, address and contact details

-• Please do not apply if you have been awarded a UKMS bursary in the last 2 years.
+• Please do not apply if you have been awarded a UKMS bursary in the last 2 years, the application will not be considered.

-All submissions will be judged by a panel of members of the UKMS Executive Committee and applicants will be notified of the outcome of the competition by mid-October 2024.
+All submissions will be judged by a panel of members of the UKMS Executive Committee and applicants will be notified of the outcome of the competition by mid July at the latest.
+The judges’ decision is final and not correspondence will be entered into after the decision is made.

 Please note that if you are unable to present your work, then the UKMS reserve the right to withdraw the bursary.